An Achievable Rate Region for the Broadcast Channel with Feedback: Conclusion

 \section{Conclusion}

 We have derived a single-letter rate region for the two-user broadcast channel with feedback.
 Using the Marton coding scheme as the starting point, our scheme has a block-Markov structure and uses three additional random variables ($A,B,C$) to cover the correlated information generated at the end of each block.

 The proposed region was used to compute achievable rates for the AWGN channel with noisy feedback.
 In particular, it was shown that sum rates higher than the no-feedback sum capacity could be achieved even with noisy feedback to only one receiver.
+In all the examples including the AWGN channel, the improvement over the no-feedback region was obtained using a simplified version of the rate region with the resolution information carried only by the common random variable $C$.
+An open question is whether the AWGN sum-rate with noisy feedback can be improved by sending resolution information via $A$ and $B$ as well.
+Since the resolution information used for the two receivers are correlated Gaussians, the results of \cite{TianDS11,BrossLT10} suggest that this may be possible.

 The key to obtaining a single-letter characterization was to impose a constraint on the Markov kernel connecting the distribution of the random variables across successive blocks.
 A similar idea was used in \cite{RamjiMAC11} for multiple-access channels with feedback.
 This approach to harnessing correlated information is quite general, and it is likely that it can be used to obtain improved rate regions for other multi-user channels with feedback such as interference and relay channels.